What to Consider Before Saying ‘I Do’

 Considerations which seem very simple (because they are so fundamental to marriage), but which are critical in deciding whether to marry a person are:

-A Beloved Spouse: Does the person desire to be a beloved spouse?
+A Beloved Husband or Wife: Does the person desire to be a beloved husband/wife?

-A Beloved Parent: Does the person desire to be a beloved father or mother?
+A Beloved Father or Mother: Does the person desire to be a beloved father or mother?

-However, it is critical to not ask just the question “does this person desire to be a spouse/parent”, but to ask the question “does this person desire to be a beloved spouse and to be a beloved parent?”.
+It is critical to not ask the question “does this person desire to be a spouse/parent”, but to ask the questions “does this person desire to be a beloved husband/wife?” and “does this person desire to be a beloved father/mother?”.

 The word “beloved” means “dearly loved”.

-There is a big difference between being a neglected child and being a beloved child.
+There is a big difference between being a child who didn’t feel loved and being a beloved child.
 The difference affects marriage in real ways.

 0 Comments